peteroupc/peteroupc.github.io/colorgen.md

 <a id=Nearest_Colors></a>
 ### Nearest Colors

 The _nearest color_ algorithm is used, for example, to categorize colors or to reduce the number of colors used by an image.

-In the pseudocode below,the method `NearestColorIndex` finds, for a given color (`color`), the index of the color nearest it in a given list (`list`) of colors.
-NearestColorIndex` is independent of color model; however, both `color` and each color in `list` must be in the same color space.
+In the pseudocode below,the method `NearestColorIndex` finds, for a given color (`color`), the index of the color nearest it in a given list (`list`) of colors.  `NearestColorIndex` is independent of color model; however, both `color` and each color in `list` must be in the same color space.
--
-- The method `

-The pseudocode follows.

     METHOD NearestColorIndex(color, list)
        if size(list) == 0: return error